ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ```
 user@f5serv1:Active:In Sync] ~ # route echo '<0>f5serv1-TCP' | nc -w 1 -t 10.10.10.1 9515
 ```
-4. You can also do a tcpdump to check if custom logs generated from F5 can reach Splunk server.
+4. You can also do a tcpdump to check if you can send logs to a specific remote port of Splunk server;

 Run the following in one terminal;
 ```
-mrh13j@f5san1:Active:In Sync] ~ # tcpdump -A -nni vlan_1184 host 146.201.74.20 and port 9515
+user@f5serv1:Active:In Sync] ~ # tcpdump -A -nni vlan1 host 10.10.10.1 and port 9515
 ```

-Now send a custom log using another terminal;
+While tcpdump is running, open another terminal and run the following and check if this log shows in tcpdump outout.
+Also search in Splunk server with `HOST=f5serv1* DUMPLING`.
 ```
-mrh13j@f5san1:Active:In Sync] ~ # logger -p local0.notice "DUMPLING”
+user@f5serv1:Active:In Sync] ~ # logger -p local0.notice "DUMPLING”
 ```
-To test if you can reach a remote UDP port, run the following and then search in Splunk server with “HOST=F5san* DUMPLING” If nc or tcpdump works, it means F5 can send logs to Splunk without any issue.
+If nc or tcpdump works, it means F5 can send logs to Splunk without any issue.